Macuyiko/markdown-slide-editor/Example.md

 # Welcome

-This example slack stack illustrates the different functionality of the Markdown slides editor.
+This example slide stack illustrates the different functionality of the Markdown slides editor.

 The rationale behind developing this basically boils down to me getting increasingly fed up by PowerPoint.
 As such, I wanted an editor which allowed me to: